jatgam/hugo-theme-jatgam/archetypes/events.md

 # organizers: # a list of authors to show contact information

 eventType: physical # online
+# cancelled: true
+# rescheduled: true
+# previousStartDate: # set to the original date if rescheduling
 # Data for Front Page Events Carousel
 location:
 description: